-Fall Chinook Salmon 2020 - An estimated 338,773 fall Chinook Salmon passed the fish ladders of the observed tailraces of BON during our composite fall observation season of 16 August to 8 December 2020.
-For comparison to all fish ladders, fall Chinook Salmon passage for BON was 442,887 for these dates.
-This is a smaller run estimate compared to the 10-year average of 586,343 during those same dates.
-Between 1 August and 15 August 2020, 7,346 fall Chinook passed BON with the peak of the run occurring on 8 September 2020.
-Thus, despite delayed sampling due to the 20-animal trigger, the majority of the run was monitored for predation.
+Fall Chinook Salmon 2021.
+An estimated 331,884 fall Chinook Salmon passed the Powerhouse Two tailrace during the fall 2021 observation season between 22 August and 30 October.
+For comparison, during those same dates cumulative fall Chinook Salmon passage across all fish ladders at BON was 387,666, which is a smaller run estimate when compared to the 10-year average of 560,380.
+While no predation observations were performed between 1 August and 21 August due to the 20-animal trigger, only 14,011 fall Chinook passed BON during that time.
+Thus, the majority of the run was monitored for predation, including the peak of the run on 31 August 2021.